Why phone-cracking tools used by India’s law enforcers are increasingly raising privacy concerns

 Tools used by states

-Punjab Police’s Additional Director General in Cyber Crime, Nilambari Jagdale Vijay told MediaNama that they use 25 cyber forensic tools (listed above).
+Punjab Police’s Additional Inspector General in Cyber Crime, Nilambari Jagdale Vijay told MediaNama that they use 25 cyber forensic tools (listed above).
 While the police may use a variety of them, a few key tools are predominant across multiple states.

 For instance, Hyderabad Police’s Assistant Commissioner of Police in the Cyber Crime Wing, KVM Prasad told MediaNama that they use Forensic Toolkit and Cellebrite’s UFED.